 At the CDPP, Justice Bromwich practised across a wide range of federal criminal law with a particular focus on white-collar crime, went on secondment to help set up the NSW ICAC, was appointed an Assistant Director and later as in-house counsel .
 In 1998, he went to the NSW Bar and in 2009 was appointed Senior Counsel.
 His practice included federal crime, and some State crime (mainly work health safety), and a wide range of other areas, including public law (especially in migration and law enforcement), and employment law.
 In December 2012, Justice Bromwich was appointed Director of the CDPP.
 As Director, he implemented and led wide-ranging organisational reform, including changing the CDPP from its historic regional model to a practice group model with national leaders.
 As Director, he also appeared frequently in intermediate appeal courts and in the High Court.

-Justice Bromwich’s Chambers are staffed by two associates, which is a variation on the usual associate and executive assistant arrangement.
-The usual duration of each associate position is about 18 months from commencement in either about January or July.
+Justice Bromwich’s Chambers are staffed by two associates.
+The usual duration of each associate position is about 18 months from commencement in either January or the middle of the year.
 The appointment of associates is staggered to facilitate continuity of service and the induction and training of an incoming associate.

 Applications should take the form of a brief cover letter, brief CV and academic transcript.
 Applications should be sent by email to firstname.lastname@example.org, marked to the attention of the Chambers of Justice Bromwich.
 Inquiries relating to the process for the selection of associates should be made in the same way.
 Associate candidates will ideally have post-admission work experience in legal practice, or equivalent life experience.